matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 ![Curve of the Normal Distribution](/Course-Content/Images/normal-distribution.png)

+Many variables taken from real-world data are normally distributed or approximately so.
+This distribution is used frequently in statistics for making inferential statements about a population.
+It is useful for the properties it has, allowing us to apply similar techniques to vastly different sets of data.

 ### Properties of the Normal Distribution

 This distribution is interesting in statistics because of the unique properties it has [[5]](#references):